-Kids Sea Camp is privately escorting this cruise to capture the essence of a family floating along easy dives, warm water, calm seas and pampered VIP service for all.
+Kids Sea Camp is privately escorting this cruise to capture the essence of a family floating along with easy dives, warm water, calm seas, and pampered VIP service for all.
 This luxury vessel carries up to 20 passengers and 8 crew.
 All staterooms throughout the vessel have portlights or windows, individually-controlled air-conditioning, and private ensuite bathrooms.

 The ship: The M/V Turks & Caicos Explorer II comfortably accommodates 20 passengers in 10 double staterooms, each of which has private bathroom facilities, individually-controlled air conditioning, hanging closet, and wardrobe.
 The air-conditioned main salon on the main deck includes dining tables, TV, CD/DVD, video library, and lounge area.

 A large sundeck with lounge chairs and buffet area is located aft of the upstairs deckhouse, which contains two additional passenger staterooms, pilothouse, and Captain’s cabin.
 A large, awning-covered flybridge with wet bar, barbecue, and seating for 12 to 15 is accessed from the sun deck as well.

-The dive deck is equipped with a bathroom, individual gear bins, camera table, recharging station, air and Nitrox filling stations, tank racks, freshwater showers, and a separate fresh water rinse for both scuba and underwater camera equipment.
+The dive deck is equipped with a bathroom, individual gear bins, camera table, recharging station, air and Nitrox filling stations, tank racks, freshwater showers, and separate freshwater rinse tanks for both scuba and underwater camera equipment.
 There are two large stairways accessing the dive platform, where two in-water ladders hang for easy access to and from the water.
 The Turks & Caicos Explorer II is also equipped with a satellite telephone for outgoing calls worldwide.